Logarithmic Pandharipande--Thomas Spaces and the Secondary Polytope: Tautological classes as Minkowski weights and first computations

 \subsection{A first computation with the logarithmic linear system}

 Computation \ref{comp:curvesinP1} is performed.
-A back of the envelope calculation suggests $(n!)^3$ is correct: in light of Example \ref{ex:singlept} we are counting the number of points in the intersect of $V(\{f| f \in I\})$.
-Here $I$ is a set of $3n$ polynomials, three of degree $i$ for $i=1,...,n$.
-By intersection theory on projective space the intersect of cycles cut out by such polynomials is degree $(n!)^3$.
+A back of the envelope calculation suggests $(d!)^3$ is correct, and not $1$.
+The insertion of $(d-4)(d-2)/2$ point constraints means our task is to compute the degree of the codimension ${(d-4)(d-2)}/{2}$ subvariety $B$ studied in Example \ref{ex:singlept}.
+We are thus computing the degree of the intersection of $V(\{f| f \in I\})$ for $I$ a set of $3d$ polynomials, three of degree $i$ for $i=1,...,d$.
+By intersection theory on projective space the intersection of cycles cut out by such polynomials is degree $(d!)^3$.
+The particular form of the constraint polynomials, together with the geometry of the logarithmic linear system will force the answer one instead.
+The answer $1$ we obtain should be expected in light of Example \ref{ex:singlept}.

-For the remainder of this subsection fix the following polytope This polytope has three faces of dimension one: Face 1 is the line segment $[(0,0), (0,n)]$ Face 2 is $[(0,0), (n,0)]$ and Face 3 is $[(0,n),(n,0)]$.
-Let $A_i$ be the collection of cones in $\VM$ consisting of functions $\varphi$ which are linear when restricted to Face $i$.
+For the remainder of this subsection fix the following polytope This polytope has three faces of dimension one: Face 1 is the line segment $[(0,0), (0,d)]$ Face 2 is $[(0,0), (d,0)]$ and Face 3 is $[(0,d),(d,0)]$.
+Let $A_i$ be the collection of cones in $|\Delta|$ consisting of functions $\varphi$ which are linear when restricted to Face $i$.

 Let $a$ be the class in the Chow group $A_\star(\B_d)$ consisting of length $d$ ideal sheaves on $\mathbb{P}^1$ supported in a single point.
 The Minkowski weight of this subscheme is described in Example \ref{ex:singlept}.
 Set $a_i = \pi_i^\star(a)$.